arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/user-manual/content.md

 ### Device Commissioning

-Now it's time to commission the Nano Matter with Home Assistant, for this follow the steps explained in this [section](#with-home-assistant).
+Now it is time to commission the Nano Matter with Home Assistant, for this follow the steps explained in this [section](#with-home-assistant).

 Once you have everything set up and running you will be able to monitor the Nano Matter temperature locally in Home Assistant: